 Choose a style that compliments your taste as well as the current décor on your property.
-Consider the colours and material that will be a permanent addition to the view from all angles of your backyard.
+Consider the colours and materials that will be a permanent addition to the view from all angles of your backyard.

 Related reading: Do hot tubs increase the value of your home?

-If you opt with the more complete types of enclosures (with roofs), you have the added benefit of prolonging the life of your hot tub.
+If you opt for the more complete types of enclosures (with roofs), you have the added benefit of prolonging the life of your hot tub.
 The added protection from the elements keeps hot tubs out of direct light and falling debris.

-The time you send in a beachcomber hot tub should be one of pure relaxation and enjoyment.
+The time you spend in a beachcomber hot tub should be one of pure relaxation and enjoyment.
 The thought of nosey neighbours peering into your backyard can take away from that experience.
 Adding a hot tub enclosure will add more privacy and enjoyment to every spa experience.